-If after enabling files sharing you still can not access your IP via explorer, then see this elaborate post on superuser about issues with File/Printer sharing on Windows.
+If after enabling files sharing you still can not access your IP via Explorer, then see this elaborate post on superuser about issues with File/Printer sharing on Windows.
 Hopefully it helps.
 Do not proceed to next steps if you have not fixed the issue because they will fail too.

 NOTE: At this step we assume you had already run

-fin vm start and it had failed
+fin system start and it had failed

 with error related to shares or mounting.
 You checked out the first step and there seems to be no

 issues with accessing your local IP via explorer.
 (If error with vm

 start is not related to mounting or shares, then see regular troubleshooting guide.)

 In this step you need to check access to Docksal IP.
 Open explorer and navigate to

 This is the IP that VirtualBox adapter assigns to your host machine.
 Just like in the previous step, it